Bursaries of up to £500 are available to assist PhD students and early career stage researchers in the field of fungal biology.

 Students are also encouraged to choose subjects outside science for a (programme-specific) fraction of each term.
 Scuba diving, comparative theology, photography, astronomy, performance, classical music are a few recent choices by Exeter students.

 The choice of university is a personal one and depends upon your academic pursuits and what constitutes a character-building adventure for you.
-A near-complete list of considerations, along with collected information from past students are given here.
+A near-complete list of considerations, along with collected information from past students are given on the Go Abroad website.

 Admission and Application